Best Biking Trails in Gaylord, Michigan

 This route is a part of the former Starker Mann biathlon and includes great scenery!
 It covers rolling farmland dotted with a variety of trees, crosses the Sturgeon River, has a few challenging climbs and the potential to see lots of wildlife.
-Park at the downtown trailhead completed in fall 2021 or the overflow parking area at the soccer fields off North Ohio Street (also the start of the North Central Trail), and head north on Morgan Road.
+Park at the downtown trailhead completed in fall 2021 or the overflow parking area at the soccer fields off North Ohio Street, then head north to Morgan Road.
 The road winds around to the right and crosses Old 27 North.
 Cross Old 27 North on to Whitmarsh Road and head due east.
 This is a nice flat area, and the farther east you go, the better your chance is of seeing elk and deer.
 Bear right on Winnie Hill Road and you will pass the Tradition Golf Course and begin a long climb through the woods.
 This road will eventually wind around and turn into Marquardt Road, where you will pass Treetops North.
 Enjoy a long descent and some gorgeous farm country with gentle streams.
 Stay on Marquardt Road and after a long climb, take a big turn and the road becomes Wilkinson Road.
 Going past the main entrance of Treetops, stay on Wilkinson Road until it takes you to M-32 and right back into town.
 This is a hilly, challenging 26-mile route with plenty of memorable scenery.

 Time: Approximately 90 minutes.